 Pycnogenol contains substances that might improve blood flow.
 It might also stimulate the immune system and have antioxidant effects.

 Possibly Effective for:

 - Disease of the retina in the eye.
-Taking pycnogenol daily for two months seems to slow or prevent further worsening of retinal disease caused by diabetes, atherosclerosis, or other diseases.
+Taking pycnogenol daily for 2 months seems to slow or prevent further worsening of retinal disease caused by diabetes, atherosclerosis, or other diseases.
 It also seems to improve eyesight.

 - High cholesterol.
 Pycnogenol seems to lower "bad cholesterol" (low-density lipoprotein (LDL) cholesterol).

 - High blood pressure.
 Pycnogenol seems to lower systolic blood pressure (the top number in a blood pressure reading) but does not significantly lower diastolic blood pressure (the bottom number).

 - Leg cramps.
 There is some evidence that taking 200 mg of pycnogenol daily might decrease leg cramps.

 - Menopausal symptoms.
 Early research shows that taking pycnogenol by mouth decreases menopausal symptoms, including tiredness, headache, depression and anxiety, and hot flashes.